preesm/externaldeps/README.md

 </execution>
 ```

 Every `<id>` should be unique.
 The goal is always `install-file`.
-Other fields of the configuration part are obvious.
+Fields of the configuration part can be set as pleased.
+However make sure that the file points to an existing file, and that other fields match with the `<artifact>` [declaration](#declare-a-dependency).

 ### Generate the P2 Repository